unfoldingWord-dev/Door43/README.md

 To setup for development:

-1. Fork this Door43 repo into your own Github account with the Fork button at the top
+1. Fork this Door43 repo into your own Github account with the Fork button at the top of https://github.com/unfoldingWord-dev/Door43

 2. Clone your forked copy of Door43 onto your machine
    ```